 Oddly enough, the national park in Brazil is bigger than the opposite side in Argentina.
-And people say, you get more up close to the waterfalls on the Argentinian side.
+And people say you get up close to the waterfalls on the Argentinian side.
 And it is true.
-But why do I recommend to also visit the Brazilian side?
+But why do I recommend also visiting the Brazilian side?

 Walking in Iguazu Falls National Park in Brazil

 I’m not going to lie.
 I got off at the second stop and after dreaming away at staying at the super luxurious Belmond Hotel, I descended the stairs to get to the walking path.
 It is a paved path with stairs and steps.
 None of the steps are too long or too steep so I’d say, it is easily manageable for anyone who can walk normally.